hebaiyor/empirical-power-shiny-app/README.md

 # Empirical Power Analysis Dashboard (R Shiny)

+## Summary
+Interactive R Shiny application that uses simulation-based methods to estimate statistical power and required sample sizes for t-tests, supporting study design and decision-making in healthcare and public health research.

 ## Overview
 This project is an interactive R Shiny application that simulates and evaluates the empirical power of t-tests across different study design scenarios.
 It allows users to explore how sample size, effect size, variability, and significance level influence the likelihood of detecting meaningful effects.